perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 5.3 May be a person who is also a Committee member.

-5.4 The President, Treasurer, and Secretary of TPF may not be Fund Secretary due to their special roles in this Charter.
+5.4 The Officers of TPF may not be Fund Secretary due to their special roles in this Charter.

 5.5 May receive compensation for their time and reimbursement for expenses required for the execution of their approved duties, as approved by the Committee and TPF Treasurer.